AllenInstitute/ecephys_spike_sorting/README.md

 In the create_input_json.py file, be sure to set these paths for your system:

--ecephys_directory: parent directory that contains the modules directory)
+- ecephys_directory: parent directory that contains the modules directory)

--kilosort_repository
+- kilosort_repository

--npy_matlab_repository
+- npy_matlab_repository

--catGTPath: contains the CatGT.exe file
+- catGTPath: contains the CatGT.exe file

--tPrimePath: contains the TPrime.exe file
+- tPrimePath: contains the TPrime.exe file

--kilosort_output_temp: for the KS2 residual file, also temporary copies of the config and master file
+- kilosort_output_temp: for the KS2 residual file, also temporary copies of the config and master file

 Other “mostly constant” parameters in create_input_json:

--Kilosort2 parameters
+- Kilosort2 parameters

--kilosort post processing params
+- kilosort post processing params

--quality metrics params
+- quality metrics params

 ### Running scripts